rdsea/bigdataplatforms/faq.md

 Unfortunately: **No**.
 The deadline has set and there is a reason for that: we need it to determine the acceptances and planning due to our limited resource.
 The registration period is very long, giving enough time for people to decide.
 Furthermore, it is a manual selection so all the registrations can be confirmed only after the deadline has passed.
 If you are interested in the course, you can always register in advance.

-### I am a bachelor student, I have fulfilled all prerequisites, why my registration is still rejected?
+### I am a bachelor student, I have fulfilled course prerequisites, why my registration is still rejected?

 The course is for advanced master students: from the 2nd semester of the first year master study.
 In principle, it does not accept bachelor students(unlike some other master courses which accept bachelor students).